Chemotherapy for mouth and oropharyngeal cancer

 When you go home

 Chemotherapy for mouth and oropharyngeal cancer can be difficult to cope with.
-Tell your doctor or nurse about any problems or side effects that you have.
+Tell your treatment team about any problems or side effects that you have.
 The nurse will give you telephone numbers to call if you have any problems at home.

 • Head and Neck Cancer: United Kingdom National Multidisciplinary Guidelines, Sixth Edition